billytotochan/scrapy-singleimagepipeline/README.md

     IMAGES_RENAME = False

     # FIELD FOR UPDATE THE FILENAME
-    # PLEASE REMINDED THAT I DO NOT HANDLE FOR DUPLICATE FILENAME
+    # PLEASE REMIND THAT I DO NOT HANDLE FOR DUPLICATE FILENAME
     IMAGES_NAMES_FIELD = 'image_name'

     # IMAGE THUMB RESIZE